allanos94/tasky-backend/README.md

 # tasky-backend
-This is de backend of tasky.
+This is the backend of tasky.
+An apllication to manage your tasks.
+Is based on Django and Django Rest Framework.